Artificial Grass Cost

 Maintaining and Repairing Artificial Grass

 If you like the idea of having a beautifully lush and green lawn with little worry about how to look after it, then an artificial lawn is often the best option.
-You don't have to worry about changes in the weather, insects and pest infesting your garden, and even bold spots appearing due to pet usage.
+You don't have to worry about changes in the weather, insects and pests infesting your garden, and even bold spots appearing due to pet usage.

 Maintenance

 There is no need to water an artificial lawn, cut it, or spend vast amounts of money of weed killers and pest control.
-To keep your artificial lawn in perfect tip top condition all you need to do is simply run a small amount of water through it once per week to remove any unwanted dirt, and the occasionally sweep it with a stiff bristled broom (costing around £7) in order to fluff it up; if it should require it.
+To keep your artificial lawn in perfect tip-top condition, all you need to do is simply run a small amount of water through it once per week to remove any unwanted dirt, and the occasionally sweep it with a stiff bristled broom (costing around £7) in order to fluff it up; if it should require it.

 Repairs